Recommended conditions for using and storing most Apple Watch models

 Recommended conditions for using and storing Apple Watch Ultra

-Your Apple Watch Ultra works best in the following conditions:
+Apple Watch Ultra and later models work best in the following conditions:

 - Ambient temperature while you’re wearing Apple Watch Ultra: -20° to 55°C (-4° to 130°F)